jundalisay/superb/content/en/material/fallacies/general-relativity.md

 > *It's bullet-proof because Lorentz-Maxwell, its base, was already bullet-proof.
 Those theories had the aether as their base.

 For example, worm holes and dark matter have not been proven.
-In fact, the photo of an actual black hole (Messier 87) shows light being ejected as a flare instead of being emitted gently as Hawking radiation.
+In fact, the photo of an actual black hole (Messier 87) shows light being ejected as a flare-helix instead of being emitted gently as Hawking radiation.

+Physicists try to defend by saying that the flare obeys General Relativity.

+We say: "Sure, but what mechanism causes the flares to happen in the first place?
+General Relativity has nothing on helix behavior in empty space.
+But we explain it clearly as **aethereal vortices**."

 <!-- This led to the ideas of [gravitational waves](https://www.nationalgeographic.com/news/2017/10/what-are-gravitational-waves-ligo-astronomy-science/), worm holes, and [dark matter*](https://dailygalaxy.com/2021/04/emergent-gravity-dark-matter-is-a-mythical-beast-a-figment-of-our-ignorance-watch-todays-galaxy-stre)